About Me

 Move a Muscle.
 Change an Emotion.

 I believe God guided me to concentrate on movement and socialization as I became healthier following my divorce.
 Movement and socialization improved my life.
-As I changed, the people around me changed, and circumstances improved.
+As I changed, the people around me changed, and my circumstances improved.

 I believe God prearranged for me to have a whole new group of dancing friends for socialization after my divorce.
 When I began to attend group lessons, I met Jim Wallace, who became my regular partner and close friend.
 I discovered that the movement of dance transformed everything for me for the better.
 I did not want to complain about my divorce or what caused it because that seemed like focusing on what I didn’t want.
 I adjusted my sails and steered towards what made me feel happy.
-Dance helped me to step into life rather than shrinking from it.
+Dance helped me to step into life rather than shrink from it.

-I lowered the bar for what I expected from my family and started to understand in a very heartfelt way that unconditional love is not a transaction.
-My mom’s words to me as a young dancer came to mind, “Don’t try so hard, Mary Louise.
+My mom’s words to me as a young dancer come to mind often: “Don’t try so hard, Mary Louise.
 The others will like you better if you just relax and have fun.”
-And I believe that while I’m having fun and being creative, God is arranging things on my behalf.
+And I believe that, while I’m having fun and being creative, God is arranging things on my behalf.
 All I need to do is keep enjoying what I’m doing.

 Life is not meant to be a struggle.
 I released the old, and I am renewed!
 Faith has empowered me to keep trusting in God’s goodness, regardless of the outcome.